wygulmage/xmobar/readme.md

 :         position = Top

+`hideOnStart`
+:     When set to True the window is initially not mapped, i.e. hidden.
+It then
+      can be toggled manually (for example using the dbus interface) or automatically (by a plugin) to make it reappear.

 `persistent`
 :     When True the window status is fixed i.e. hiding or revealing is not
       possible.
 This option can be toggled at runtime.